Site Design & Technology

 What Would Poe Do?

 This website is built along the lines that I imagine Poe would have followed, arranged according to his spare and exacting aesthetic.
 We know that his homes were furnished tastefully, but were also just right in appearance.
-He would have saved and hunted for bargains, but never for cheapness.
+He would have saved and hunted for bargains, but never settled for cheapness.

 His proposed magazine would also be executed perfectly: